Heteropterygidae

 The Heteropterygidae is a family of stick insects belonging to the suborder Euphasmatodea.
 Species can be found in Australasia, East and Southeast Asia.
-More than 130 valid species have been described (at the end of 2020).
+About 150 valid species have been described (at the end of 2023).

 Characteristics

 Size

 The Heteropterygidae include both very small and very large and massive species.
 The representatives of the Dataminae are consistently rather small.
 So Planispectrum species are only 1.9 to 3.5 cm long.
 The largest Dataminae species, with a maximum length of 5.0 to 6.0 cm, are within the genera Pylaemenes and Orestes.
 While the subfamily Obriminae with almost 3.0 cm in Tisamenus hebardi and up to 13.5 cm in Trachyaretaon carmelae shows a wide range of sizes, the Heteropteryginae are considered rather large.
 Indeed, there are very large and massive species, such as the up to 17.0 cm long Heteropteryx dilatata known as Malayan jungle nymph, but also small species such as those in the male sex only 2.5 to 3.7 cm long Haaniella parva.